2022 Entering Class Curriculum Requirements

 While the content from the pre-matriculation modules will be included on the first module exam, previous students have indicated they were very familiar with the material.
 Therefore, the modules are encouraged for students who do not have mastery of the material, but completion is not mandatory for all students.
 These online modules will be most helpful if they are completed prior to the start of the first Module, Monday, August 9.
 They can be accessed by signing into the Canvas Course Management System and clicking on Pre-Matriculation Modules – Class of 2025.
 You will need an active NetID and password to access the modules.
 If you have any difficulty, please contact Phase 1a SM coordinator Gia Whitlow.

 Regardless of whether you complete the pre-matriculation modules, there is an overall assessment that you are required to complete and pass at 70 percent correct.
 You can repeat the assessment as many times as necessary to achieve mastery.

 This survey covers approaches to learning based on constructs from the learning sciences.
 We encourage all incoming students to complete the survey before arriving to campus, and then meet with director of Academic Success Josh Hopps, PhD, any time during the month of August to receive feedback on your academic profile, discuss common changes in approaches to learning in medical school, finding and effectively using resources, preparing for exams, time management and more.
-Once you’ve completed the survey, contact Jenny Dick to schedule your feedback meeting.
+Once you’ve completed the survey, schedule your feedback meeting here.